 I get questions all the time from practices big and small about why we phrase things a certain way when we write blogs.
-Living in the world of dental SEO all day long, a lot of these things come second nature to us, and we don’t always think about how other people may think they’re downright weird.
+Living in the world of seo for dentists all day long, a lot of these things come second nature to us, and we don’t always think about how other people may think they’re a little odd.
 These are some of the most common blog tweaks that our dental practices have questioned:

 1. The city vs. your name